anshika-ghai/Marvel-Automation-webdriverIO-Cucumber/README.md

 1. Generating Allure Report: allure generate ./reports/allure-results
 2. Opening Allure report: allure open
 3. Screenshots would be present under /reports/screenshots

+**ConfigurationFile**
+All the configurations have been added in wdio.conf.js